kindelan/New-York-Soccer-League/README.md

 # New-York-Soccer-League
-My first web project using Javascript, CSS, HTML5
+My first web project using HTML5 and CSS